development6601/test-react-todo/README.md

 ## 📖 Description

-This directory, `.`, is a temporary repository likely used for storing intermediate files or data during a specific project operation.
+This directory, `.`, is a temporary location for project files likely related to a repository clone or build process.

 This project demonstrates modern JavaScript development practices with a well-organized codebase structure.
 It includes implementation files.